-Dreamweaver UltraDev 4
+Dreamweaver UltraDev 4 full review

 Unless you’re creating a simple home page for your holiday snaps, database connectivity is vital for commercial Web sites these days.
 An application such as Macromedia’s UltraDev positions itself between the designer and the code, much like any WYSIWYG Web-page editor – except that the code isn’t HTML, but CFML, JSP or ASP tags.

 Macromedia has skipped version 2 and 3 and proclaimed this first upgrade of UltraDev as a version 4.
 The numerical justification for this is that UltraDev has all the functionality of Dreamweaver 4 (see page 48) plus all the extra bells and whistles added to make Web database-application construction simpler and quicker.

 You can now actually build sites in CFML, ASP and JSP using a Macintosh without jumping through tricky, costly hoops in order to obtain the right drivers to be able to connect to the database.

 A good example of what UltraDev can enable you to develop is an estate-agent’s Web site.
 A form is used to enter your search criteria – for example, an area of the country or a maximum price.
 Once submitted, the database is queried by the code and returns any matching results.
 Other uses for a database-driven site could be online shopping or an employee directory.

 The first version of UltraDev required a Macintosh user to trudge through a complicated process of installing ODBC or JDBC drivers and all sorts of fiddly bits in order to connect to a Windows database.
 In this latest version, not needing ODBC drivers is therefore a major plus point for Mac-based developers.
 In UltraDev, this feature is cleverly implemented through the use of uploaded scripts that access data sources located on the server itself.
 This connection information is then relayed to UltraDev, although developers would be well-advised to use obscure names and passwords for data sources to prevent possible security problems.